luiscoco/Java_LongPolling_sample/README.md

 In a real scenario, this **delay** represents the **server waiting for new data to become available**

+Make sure to update the **package name (com.example.demo)** to match your project's structure

+This file contains both the main application class and the controller for handling long polling

 ## 2. Java Client for Long Polling

 Now, let's create a simple **Java client** that sends requests to the server and waits for the response: